homebysix/GraphMyTunes/RELEASING.md

 ## Step 1: Local preparation

+1. Ensure all development work is complete and committed on the `dev` branch.

 1. Ensure the CHANGELOG.md has been updated with version-specific release notes in [keep-a-changelog format](https://keepachangelog.com/).

 1. Run pre-commit hooks and unit tests and fix any errors: